2024 Scholarships - Douglas County | CampusReel

 2024 Douglas County Scholarships

 Douglas County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 29% of Douglas County residents in Colorado over the age of 25 have graduated with a professional degree - 23% have completed high school.
+Despite high costs, 58% of Douglas County residents in Georgia over the age of 25 have graduated with a professional degree - 25% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Douglas County residents in Colorado will continue to need help paying for college.
-8,431 men and 8,053 women are enrolled in grades 9-12 while 5,399 men 5,534 women are currently undergraduates in college.
+It’s clear that Douglas County residents in Georgia will continue to need help paying for college.
+4,162 men and 4,339 women are enrolled in grades 9-12 while 1,974 men 2,904 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Douglas County residents and can help pay for school in a variety of ways.
 Douglas County scholarships, whether they are exclusively available to Douglas County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Douglas County residents.

 How much total award money and scholarships are available for Douglas County residents?